anon-blue/anon.blue/README.txt

 avais dans ma poche...
 Thank's friends ! dslkjfhldjaflkj ljhlsdkjfhldjash llkdjs hflkj dhaslkjhfl WE JUST FOUND A PETIT NOIR, (the culbute is S) jdashflkjhweaiuh fkljsafhjkdsah fjdhfkljha
-                        monkey island is a perfect         Can I call U?
+                        monkey island is a perfect island  Can I call U?
 I don't need any lighter thank's to U both............
 We would like to eat the - this funny road wu - with you, perhaps anyway
                                                    hlkdbecause the world